-With the exception of SAC and YC programs that serve buffet-style meals, CYS Services programs sit and dine "family style" with children/youth in FCC homes and centers.
+CYS programs sit and dine "family style" with children/youth in centers, except for SAC and YC programs that serve buffet-style meals.
 Family style dining promotes expanded language and cognition skills, builds fine motor skills and models appropriate eating habits while fostering social interactions.
 Most importantly, family style dining promotes a feeling of unity and acceptance that is essential to emotional development.
 It is developmentally age appropriate for children/youth to participate in cleaning and setting tables, preparing meals, serving themselves (with staff assistance if needed) and assisting with clean-up after meals.